LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

       - Braga won 2-1 in games
       - Result: Braga Broomfleet ranks higher

-**If** teams had split their matches, next tiebreakers would apply:
+**If** for some reason teams had split their matches, next tiebreakers would apply:

 2. Percentage of total games won:
     - Braga: 20 games won out of 30 played (66.7%)
     - Bigonville: 19 games won out of 30 played (63.3%)
     - Result: Braga would still rank higher
 3. Game win rate in matches between tied teams would be next
 4. Tiebreaker match if teams available within 48 hours
+5. Highest point differential would advance if teams are not available
-5. Staff-supervised coin flip as final resort
+6. If still ties, staff-supervised coin flip as final resort

 *Note: In this case, the first tiebreaker (head-to-head) was sufficient to determine the final ranking.*